Tumetsu/strava2kilometrikisa/README.md

 # Strava2kilometrikisa-2
-A fork from original Strava2Kilometrikisa app.
+A fork from [the original Strava2Kilometrikisa app](https://github.com/jaamo/strava2kilometrikisa).
 Goal is to modernize the code and port the project to Typescript.

 An application to fill the gap between [Strava](https://strava.com/) and [Kilometrikisa](https://www.kilometrikisa.fi/).